rlehfeld/rpyc-ng/docs/docs/howto.rst

     >>> c.execute("print('hi here')")   # now this will be redirected here hi here

-Also note that if you are using classic mode RPyC, you can use the `context manager <https://docs.python.org/3/library/stdtypes.html#typecontextmanager>`_ ``rpyc.classic.redirected_stdio``::
+Also note that if you are using classic mode RPyC-NG, you can use the `context manager <https://docs.python.org/3/library/stdtypes.html#typecontextmanager>`_ ``rpyc.classic.redirected_stdio``::